Guild of One-Name Studies

 Data acquired to date:

 Jersey, Channel Islands: As documented evidence of Messervys reaches to the early 1300s, data on individuals can be sporadic.
 However, for the period from mid-1700s to 20th century, approximately 80% collected.
 For the early periods, I rely heavily on Alfred Messervy's extensive archival work that resulted in his publication in 1890s of Genealogie de la famille Messervy.
 While a reprint in very small font, in sometimes outdated French, it is an invaluable resource - I was made aware of this document by my source at the Family History Society in Jersey.
-Some of this information can be verified through Jerripedia and the online collections of the Jersey Archives.
-The Jersey Archives, for a small annual fee, permits access to digital copies of the parish registers transcribed by the Channel Islands Family History Society.
+Some of this information can be verified the online collections of the Jersey Archives.
+A recent arrangement between Jersey Heritage and Ancestry com. means that digital copies of many parish registers, wills, and other documents only makes more information available.
+As time permits, these are reviewed and verified against my own database.
+The ongoing challenge of this Jersey surname is the repetition of names and especially in the earlier times, intermarriage with close cousins.
+Thus, locating a marriage entry in a parish register in the 1700s is not necessarily solving the question: Jean Messervy married Marie Dumaresq can refer to many.
+The "old surnames" of Jersey obviously married each other thus limiting the number of forenames and surnames.
+As I work through the study, I have found very few errors in Messervy's Généalogie de la famille Messervy with respect to the Jersey components - this is due to the fact the Messervy was an official genealogist of Jersey Heritage and used original sources from the Archives.
+Having said that, it is transcribed and therefore not an original source, no matter how credible the transcriber.
 The Newfoundland line was provided to Alfred Messervy by a descendant living in Halifax, Nova Scotia at that time (full circle - this is where I live).
-With access to digital copies of original documents, I have been able to make some corrections to the Newfoundland information and the Channel Islands information.
-Additions and more specific details are also added as obtained.
-The data collection is ongoing.
+American lines were also included.
+The work not done by JA Messervy is not nearly so credible - with the Newfoundland line I have been able to correct much of the information, but not having delved far into the American lines as yet, the information is used as a framework and guide to be validated.
+I have had considerable progress with New Zealand ( due to New Zealand Messervys) and some in England.

-I have now set up a Y-DNA project through the Guild of One-Name Studies and FamilyTreeDNA.
-This has just been launched and therefore I am inviting anyone who is a male Messervy (includes variant spellings) with direct line pedigree to visit the FNA website and arrange for testing.
-The Messervy DNA page is located at: www.familytreedna.com/public/Messervy
+With great anticipation I set up a Y-DNA project through the Guild of One-Name Studies and FamilyTreeDNA.
+Unfortunately, there has been a lack of Messervy males wanting to participate.
+Indeed, as of 2020, there is only one direct line male Messervy who tested and added to the project site.
+I have twice been misled by individuals to whom I mailed a test at my expense who never used it.
+Thus, I no longer do this.
+Anyone who is a male Messervy (includes variant spellings) with direct line pedigree, please visit the FNA website and arrange for testing.
+The Messervy DNA page is located at: www.familytreedna.com/public/Messervy.

 Channel Islands Resources: